squeakycleanfreshie-cloud/StudyTotem/README.md

 I created StudyTotem because I wanted a motivation to study, that reminds my and sits on my desk 24/7.
 I also wanted it to have some function, like be a light - and track study time.

 **What is my Story?**
 I am a school student in Sydney, Australia, and I like to study, but I always find myself getting distracted doing other stuff instead of studying.

+TimeColourEffect0–5 minCool blueSteady — warming up5–25 minGreenBreathing — in the zone25–50 minPurpleBreathing slower — deep work50+ minGoldSlow pulse — achievement mode

 **How Do You Make/Assemble it?**
 1. 3D print the hollow body, with the lid a seperate print